-"I move to recommend City Council approve AMD-20-11 based on the findings contained in the staff report [with conditions, if any]."
+"I move to recommend City Council approve AMD-20-11 based on the findings contained in the staff report [subject to changes and with conditions, if any]."

 The staff report may be amended during the course of the hearing.

 Attachments: